vippsas/vipps-invoice-api/vipps-invoice-api.md

 **IMPORTANT:** We are currently working on the logic around caching of the JWK, and possibly using multiple keys with specified expiration time.
 We will update this section ASAP.
-For the time being, the JWK can be ached for 10 minutes.
+For the time being, the JWK can be cached for 10 minutes.
 Please see also: https://openid.net/specs/openid-connect-core-1_0.html#RotateSigKeys

 ## Recipient token